Voice-Preserving Surgery for Early Cancer

 Recovery After Voice-Preserving Surgery

-Recovery is generally smooth, with a focus on preserving and restoring voice function.
+Recovery from voice-preserving surgery is generally smooth and significantly faster than recovery from open laryngeal surgery, with a strong focus on preserving and restoring voice function from day one.

 Hospital Stay

-Short hospital stay of 1–3 days depending on the procedure.
+Short hospital stay of 1–3 days, depending on the specific procedure performed.

 Throat Discomfort

-Mild throat discomfort is common and improves within a few days.
+Mild throat discomfort is common after surgery and typically improves within a few days with prescribed medication.

 Voice Rest